 In addition to what you learn in your law school classes and the commercial bar review courses, SLU LAW offers workshops and programs designed to help you assess and practice the skills necessary for passing the bar.

 These workshops cover each part of the bar exam — the essay, multiple choice and performance test portions.
 Thus, you have the opportunity to not only learn the appropriate substance but to also hone the necessary skills related to each portion of the bar exam.

-Current students and alumni of Saint Louis University School of Law are encouraged to contact Professor Antonia Miceli, the director of Academic Support and Bar Examination Preparation, or Professor Petina Benigno, the assistant director, and to participate in the bar preparation workshops and programs as they are announced.
+Current students and alumni of Saint Louis University School of Law are encouraged to contact Professor Antonia Miceli, the director of Academic Support and Bar Success, or Professor Petina Benigno, the assistant director, and to participate in the bar preparation workshops and programs as they are announced.
 Please feel free to stop by Professor Miceli’s or Professor Benigno's office so that you can meet in person.

 Visit the Academic Resource Center Canvas page for resources and assistance from 1L year through passing the bar exam.

 In addition, below is a list of resources to help you learn more about the bar exam: